-The Coast Guard Tactical Law Enforcement Foundation Scholars Program and the Nate Bruckenthal Memorial Scholarship is established to financially assist dependent sons/daughters of Tactical Law Enforcement community members of the United States Coast Guard on active duty, retired or reserve.
+The Coast Guard Tactical Law Enforcement Foundation Scholars Program and the Nate Bruckenthal Memorial Scholarship is established to financially assist dependent sons/daughters of Tactical Law Enforcement community members of the United States Coast Guard on active duty, reserve, retired or honorably discharged.

 SECTION II – Funds.